 Top 5 Places Near San Diego to Snowboard or Ski

-Baby it’s cold outside!
-Snow is falling in the mountains, so tis’ the season to hit the slopes!
+Snow is being made (and will soon be falling) in the mountains, so tis’ the season to hit the slopes!
 Grab the snow chains and pack up your skis, thermals, and hot cocoa because it’s time to head to the mountains.
-The 2017 season has been a big one, with a number of storms hitting both northern and southern California.
-Local mountains have more than their average snow fall for the year.
-With more winter weather in the forecast, it’s time to plan a trip to the mountains.
+The 2017 season was a big one, with a number of storms hitting both northern and southern California.
+We’re hoping 2018 will be much of the same.

 The great thing about living in San Diego is that there’s tons to do and plenty of warmth and sunshine all year round.
 Perhaps the one thing that San Diego lacks is snow…but luckily there lies several ski resorts that are only a short drive away.
 Whether you’re looking for a fun filled day trip or an exciting weekend away, be sure to check out our top 5 ski/snowboard spots near San Diego.